Growing mobile in-app subscription conversion rates: the right way

 Integration with analytics and attribution systems

 Adapty generates 13 event types and can redirect them to other services.
-For instance, you can integrate it with AppsFlyer and pay media agency for traffic using a CPA model.
+For instance, you can integrate it with AppsFlyer and pay media agencies for traffic using a CPA model.

-You can also change user ID for each analytics system separately.
+You can also change the user ID for each analytics system separately.